Certain Roses: Poems 1980 - 2010. Angela Livingstone.

 Paperback ISBN 978-1-869848-15-6, 129 x 198 mm., 56 pp. £8.50.
 2 October 2017.

 Angela Livingstone studied Russian and German at Cambridge, taught literature, mainly Russian, at the University of Essex 1966 to 1997 and is now retired.
-She has lived in Colchester for 51 years.
+She has lived in Colchester for over 50 years.

 Pasternak (critical articles) – in collaboration with Donald Davie, Macmillan, London, 1969.